pewi21/gw2browser/CHANGE.md

 - Fix memory leak in model viewer.
 - Fix string and eula file export bug.
 - Fix text cliping when model is close to camera.
-- Fix crash on viewing model that have no material or uvs.
+- Fix crash on viewing model that have no material or uvs or missing texture.
 - Fix crash on reading some video file.
 - Fix model viewer not work on Intel HD Graphics.